vitawebsitedesign/blog/_posts/2019-10-23-read-only-is-just-an-implementation-of-immutablity.md

 ---
-title: Read-only and Immutable are separate C# concepts
+title: Read-only is just an implementation of immutablity
 layout: post
 author: Michael Nguyen
 ---